The Diary of Ochibi-san: Manga

 Written and illustrated by Moyoco Anno, The Diary of Ochibi-san was originally published in The Asahi Shimbun newspaper from April 2007 to March 2014.
-It later moved to Asahi Shumbuns Aera magazine where it continued from April 28, 2014, to December 16, 2019.
+It later moved to Asahi Shimbuns Aera magazine where it continued from April 28, 2014, to December 16, 2019.
 In March 2014, Crunchyroll Manga began releasing the series digitally in English.
 In July 2023, Azuki also licensed the series for a digital English release.